chainer/chainer/docs/source/reference/datasets.rst

 The first one is :class:`DictDataset` and :class:`TupleDataset`, both of which combine other datasets and introduce some structures on them.

 The second one is :class:`ConcatenatedDataset` and :class:`SubDataset`.
-:class:`ConcatenatedDataset` represents a union of existing datasets.
-It can be used to merge datasets and make a large dataset.
+:class:`ConcatenatedDataset` represents a concatenation of existing datasets.
+It can be used to merge datasets and make a larger dataset.
 :class:`SubDataset` represents a subset of an existing dataset.
 It can be used to separate a dataset for hold-out validation or cross validation.
 Convenient functions to make random splits are also provided.

 The third one is :class:`TransformDataset`, which wraps around a dataset by applying a function to data indexed from the underlying dataset.